GMOD/Apollo/docs/Data_loading.md

     overrideDraggable (boolean)
-    determines whether to transforma the alignments tracks to draggable alignments with the trackconfigtransformer
+    determines whether to transform the alignments tracks to draggable alignments. avaiable since 2.x

     overridePlugins (boolean)
-    determines whether to transform any of the tracks with the trackconfigtransformer
+    determines whether to transform alignments and sequence tracks. available since early and 1.x versions of WA

-overridePlugins has been available since earlier versions of WA, overrideDraggable is specific to 2.0
+These can be specified on a specific track or globally (i.e. outside the "tracks" section of trackList.json)